alperdarendeli/corporatefakenews/README.md

 ## D. Firm Unique Identifiers

 Accessing firm-specific data (i.e., COMPUSTAT, CRSP, Thomson Reuters 13F) requires a subscription to Wharton Research Data Services (WRDS).
-We provide a list of COMPUSTAT company unique identifiers ([gvkey.csv](datasets/gvkey.csv)) in the sample to facilitate replication of the empirical results.
+We provide a list of COMPUSTAT company unique identifiers ([gvkey.csv](datasets/gvkey.csv)) to facilitate replication of the empirical results.
 Supplementary Appendix 5 of the paper provides details about variable definitions and data sources.